 Another question a couple needs to answer together is: “Where do we begin?”
 Talking things through and rebuilding the small rituals a couple used to share can be a start.
-Depending on what partners needs from each other, it’s useful to agree on certain priorities.
+Depending on what partners need from each other, it’s useful to agree on certain priorities.
 Not everything can be fixed at once, but one step at a time can make a big difference.
 In rebuilding trust, a couple needs to relearn how to walk before they can run again.

 - Be Patient with Each Other

 We all recover at a different pace.
 Rebuilding trust requires that we expose our vulnerable self yet again.
 It often happens that one person is readier to move forward than the other (and that’s usually the person whose actions were perceived as trust-breaking).
 This is a topic to be addressed with each other and/or in counseling, if available to a couple.
-One of the most difficult aspects of being patient with a partner is not knowing whether the distance and the passing of time is bringing you closer or pulling you further apart.
+One of the most difficult aspects of being patient with a partner is not knowing whether the distance and the passing of time are bringing you closer or pulling you further apart.

 - Renegotiate the Rules and Boundaries

 Moving forward, no swinging rule or boundary should be assumed or taken for granted.
 Both partners need to carefully consider what needs to change going forward.
-What do they want to keep and what is open for reconsideration?
+What do they want to keep, and what is open for reconsideration?
 When trust is compromised, partners often see the severity of the act differently.
 It is then that they realize that not all the transgressions are at the same level of importance for their partner.
 What one considered to be relatively benign, the other felt was a significant transgression.
 This is why it’s important to renegotiate the rules and boundaries.
-Discussing trust, (in)fidelity, honesty, transparency and intimacy is an important part of the recovery.
+Discussing trust, (in)fidelity, honesty, transparency, and intimacy is an important part of the recovery.
 Though the partners may not completely agree on what each of the terms implies, they will nevertheless have a better understanding of their partner’s view on the relationship.

 - Do Not Look Back, Look Forward